-Indian investors are spoiled these days with the range of choices when it comes to investing.
+Indian investors are spoiled these days with a range of choices when it comes to investing.

-From investment schemes offering monthly, quarterly, half-yearly as well as annual returns, to schemes offering taxable as well as non-taxable returns, the list is endless.
+From investment schemes offering monthly, quarterly, half-yearly, as well as annual returns to schemes offering taxable and non-taxable returns, the list is endless.
 Choosing the right investment avenue, therefore, may not be as easy as it appears.
-But a successful investor is not the one who invests in the stocks producing maximum returns quickly but the one which is sustainable and also which prevents you from paying taxes on your returns.
-One of the hugely-popular investment options, especially among high net worth investors, is tax-free bonds.
+But a successful investor is not one who invests in the stocks producing maximum returns quickly but one who invests in stocks that are sustainable and that prevent you from paying taxes on your returns.
+One of the hugely popular investment options, especially among high-net-worth investors, is tax-free bonds.

 Let's see what these bonds are and how they work.

-Tax-free bonds have acquired a lot of popularity these days considering that the interest income earned from these bonds are free from being taxed.
-These bonds are issued by government enterprises and there is hardly any risk of non-payment of interest amount.
+Tax-free bonds have acquired a lot of popularity these days, considering that the interest income earned from these bonds is free from being taxed.
+These bonds are issued by government enterprises, and there is hardly any risk of non-payment of interest amount.

 Apart from the zero risk, the biggest advantage of tax-free bonds is that they provide tax-free income.
 The interest you earn from tax-free bonds is exempt from tax under section 10 of the Income Tax Act, 1961.

-When you invest in an ordinary bond or a bank FD, the interest income is added to your income tax slab and tax is levied accordingly.
+When you invest in an ordinary bond or a bank Fixed Deposit (FD), the interest income is added to your income tax slab, and tax is levied accordingly.
 So, if you fall in the highest tax bracket, your interest income is taxed at 30%.
 But in the case of tax-free bonds, even if you fall in the 30% tax bracket, your tax payable is Nil.
-Hence, tax-free bonds are extremely popular among high networth individuals (HNIs).
+Hence, tax-free bonds are extremely popular among high-net-worth individuals (HNIs).

-For example, few of the National Highways Authority of India (NHAI) bonds are tax-free in nature and the proceeds are used for infrastructural development of highways in India.
+For example, a few of the National Highways Authority of India (NHAI) bonds are tax-free in nature, and the proceeds are used for infrastructural development of highways in India.
 Since tax-free bonds are issued by the government, they are extremely safe and carry zero default risk.

-Before we dive deep in how the tax free bonds work, let's first understand the credit rating.
+Before we dive deep into how tax-free bonds work, let’s first understand the credit rating.

-As it is well established that tax-free bonds experience very little to zero default risk, still it is always recommended to study the details of every company (as discussed in our previous post) and check their credit rating before investing.
-Bonds are rated by credit rating agencies like CARE, CRISIL, ICRA on a scale of AAA to D.
+As it is well-established that tax-free bonds experience very little to zero default risk, it is still always recommended to study the details of every company and check their credit rating before investing.
+Bonds are rated by credit rating agencies like Credit Analysis & Research Limited (CARE), Credit Rating Information Services of India Limited (CRISIL), and Investement Information and Credit Rating (ICRA) on a scale of AAA to D.

-- Low credit rating implies higher risk and higher interest rate.
+- A low credit rating implies higher risk and higher interest rates.

-- High credit rating implies low risk and lower interest rate.
+- A high credit rating implies low risk and lower interest rates.

 - AAA - Low credit risk and highest degree of safety